microsoft/terminal/doc/specs/#13000 - In-process ConPTY.md

     // default colors in Windows Console applications, and so you may choose to translate attributes like that as:
     //   printf("\x1b[39;49");
     //
-    // You may also choose to support COMMON_LVB_REVERSE_VIDEO, which translates to
+    // You may also choose to support COMMON_LVB_REVERSE_VIDEO, which translates to:
     //   printf("\x1b[7m");
     HRESULT SetCurrentAttributes([in] UINT16 attributes);